 The Site Plan adequately meets the Open Space requirements as detailed in the Open Space Applicability section of the Zoning Ordinance, including Section 59.4.9.6D as discussed above.
 A total of approximately 86 percent of the Property will be devoted to rural open space which exceeds the minimum 80 percent of rural open space required.
-These areas are shown in Figure 11 and outlined in orange.
-Rural open space will either be conveyed to M-NCPPC for parkland or managed by the future Homeowners Association and designated as part of the Conservation Management Plan (Figure 11).
-The Applicant is providing an additional 6.8 percent of open space for recreation and amenities shown in light blue in Figure 11.
+Rural open space will either be conveyed to M-NCPPC for parkland or managed by the future Homeowners Association and designated as part of the Conservation Management Plan.
+The Applicant is providing an additional 6.8 percent of open space for recreation and amenities shown in light blue.